dysonprotocol/docs/docs/tutorials/register-name/index.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---
 import Image from '@theme/IdealImage';

-# How to Register Dys Names
+# Register a Dyson Protocol Name

 ## What are Names?